-Additionally, the process of defining use cases makes you think once again about the purpose of the system and different aspects of it’s operation from the standpoint of users.
+Additionally, I find that the process of defining use cases can make you think once again about the purpose of the system and different aspects of its operation from the standpoint of users.

 What is a Use Case

 For our purposes, use cases are all actions users or other entities can perform in the system.

 There’s plenty of in-depth information on use case discovery and specification.
 But that’s beyond the scope of this post.
 See recommended reading for suggested resources if you are interested.

 Here I only want to cover the usefulness of the technique to the design process.

 Formal specification of use cases is indeed a big topic.
 Luckily, we can get most of the design benefit with a very simple form of use case specification.